zsteinkamp/steinkamp.us/pages/posts/2024-03-05_filesystem-apps---own-your-own-data.md

 ![Musics Screenshot](https://github.com/zsteinkamp/musics/raw/main/public/screenshot2.png)

 Making music is a hobby of mine.
 As with any art, it's not done until it's shown to the public.
 As part of the music-making process, I like to listen to my work-in-progress in different places and situations, like the car or in different headphones.
 Uploading those songs to services like SoundCloud or Bandcamp takes time, so I had the idea to just build a web frontend to the directory where I render my work-in-progress music to.
 This would let me open it using any web browser anywhere in the world.
 I think providing that look into work-in-progress is an interesting thing for an artist to ponder.

-Clone the repository and run `make` to set up the source directory.

 [Source Code](https://github.com/zsteinkamp/musics) | [Example Site](https://musics.steinkamp.us/)